 2013 – 2017

-The designers were forced to add a shadow to the letters to return the golden hue to the logo.
-The “Jacobs” lettering was three-dimensional, three-dimensional, with a slight golden sheen along the right edge of each letter.
+The designers were forced to add a shadow to the letters to restore the logo’s golden hue.
+The “Jacobs” lettering was three-dimensional, with a slight golden sheen along the right edge of each letter.
 Moreover, the font was also redesigned: the developers pulled it up, changing the shape of some characters.
 For example, in “C,” they removed the rounding at the ends.

 2017 – today

 The current logo consists of two zones.
 The top shows a crown combined with a coffee bean.
-In the same place, on the right and left, on a dark green background, the year the brand was founded is marked.
+On a dark green background, the year the brand was founded is marked on the right and left.
 At the bottom is the company’s name in the usual black color.
-It is placed on a golden background with a slight highlight on the left.
+It is set against a golden background, with a slight highlight on the left.

 Font and Colors